 Claire’s life turned upside down on 6th May 2007 when she became paralysed from the chest down in a horse riding accident.
 Claire fractured her neck, dislocated her back, fractured ribs, punctured a lung and got pneumonia.
 Luckily the neck fracture didn't damage the spinal cord but the dislocation to the vertebra T4 left her paralysed from the chest down.

 Claire was a Chiropractor and top level event rider when this freak accident left her unable to do the things she loved.
-Although Claire was determined from the start to make the best out of the situation there were plenty of days Claire struggled to even get the motivation to get out of bed.
-She discharged herself from hospital after only 8 weeks, did a lot of rehab (and still does) and over time she found strength and courage to rebuild her life by finding new interests and work as well as raising hundreds of thousands of pounds for research.
+Although Claire was determined from the start to make the best out of the situation there were plenty of days she struggled to even get the motivation to get out of bed.
+She discharged herself from hospital after only 8 weeks, focussed on her rehab then over time she found strength and courage to rebuild her life by finding new interests.

-In 2012 Claire became headline news worldwide.
-She was the first (and only) paralysed person to walk the London Marathon, she did it in a pioneering robotic suit.
-It took 17 days and raised £210,000 for Spinal Research.
+It was in 2012 when Claire became headline news worldwide.
+She was the first paralysed person to walk the London Marathon, she did it in a pioneering robotic suit.
+It took 17 days and raised a staggering £220,000.

-On 13th May 2013 Claire completed her next challenge handcycling 400 miles around parts of England and visiting many schools along the way to do inspirational talks raising another £85,000.
+In 2013, Claire completed her next challenge- she handcycled 400 miles around parts of England and visiting many schools along the way to deliver inspirational talks raising another £85,000.

 Claire has found numerous ways to raise money from organising evening events, collecting at racecourses, from her book, school visits, the road2recovery event series, taking on challenges in the robotic suit and online auctions.

 Claire was awarded an MBE in 2017 for her stellar fundraising efforts.